 Gameplay systems, narratives, levels, quests, puzzles, worlds: become an expert in the game design areas you’re most passionate about.
 In Champlain’s Game Design program, you’ll learn to map out, develop, and create the gameplay that defines a player’s unique experience.

-As a Champlain Game Design student, you will develop extensive game design skills in your area of interest and build an impressive portfolio of collaborative work as you prepare to enter the game industry.
+As a Champlain Game Design student, you will develop extensive foundational game design skills during your first two years.
+During your third and fourth years, you will begin to focus on areas that interest you as a game designer and build an impressive portfolio of collaborative work as you prepare to enter the game industry.

 Qualities of a Game Design Major:

 You can apply your skills as a Game Designer to many different facets of game development, choosing to focus on the storyline and narrative, creating individual levels of a game, or bringing concepts together to create playable game structures.
 The collaboration that happens in the Game Studio between game artists, designers, programmers, and producers will give you game-specific collaboration experience that it normally takes years of working in the industry to achieve.
 A number of recruiters attend our annual Senior Game Show and conduct interviews of Game Design graduating seniors whose portfolio reels were the most promising.
 Our game industry specific Career Coach will help you with your search.
 Careers in Game Design include: